Uncovering the Limits of Machine Learning for Automatic Vulnerability Detection: Threats to Validity

-\textbf{Class balance.} He et al. \cite{distribution-shift} have shown that learning-based vulnerability detection techniques trained on fairly balanced datasets (such as CodeXGLUE and VulDeePecker) often fail to generalize to real-world code repositories, which usually contain a much smaller ratio of security vulnerabilities \cite{frequence_of_bugs}.
-However, measured by citations, these balanced datasets are still by far the most popular datasets to evaluate machine learning techniques for vulnerability detection.
-To our current knowledge, there is no vulnerability detection dataset with sufficient size (more than 10k code snippets), high quality labels (provided by security experts), and a realistic distribution of vulnerable to non-vulnerable code snippets that is widely used in the research community to evaluate machine learning techniques (at least 50 citations).
+\textbf{Class balance.} Multiple works have shown that learning-based vulnerability detection techniques trained on fairly balanced datasets (such as CodeXGLUE) often fail to generalize to real-world code repositories \cite{distribution-shift, arewethereyet, dosanddonts}, which usually contain a much smaller ratio of security vulnerabilities \cite{frequence_of_bugs}.
+However, measured by citations, class-balanced datasets are still by far the most popular datasets to evaluate learning-based techniques for vulnerability detection.
+To our current knowledge, there is no vulnerability detection dataset with sufficient size (more than 10k code snippets), high-quality labels (manually provided by security experts), and a realistic distribution of vulnerable to non-vulnerable code snippets that is widely used in the research community (at least 50 citations).
 This is why we decided to focus our experiments on the CodeXGLUE and VulDeePecker datasets, even though they do not reflect a realistic class distribution.